thernly/Scandalous/Readme.md

 ## Overview

-Scandalous is a Windows Forms application for scanning documents using TWAIN/WIA compatible scanners.
+Scandalous is a desktop application (with Windows Forms and WPF interfaces) for scanning documents using TWAIN/WIA compatible scanners.
 It leverages the NAPS2.Sdk to interact with scanning devices, process images, and export them as PDF files.
 The application provides a modern, user-friendly interface to configure scan settings, preview scanned pages, and manage output files.

 ## Features